* – Based on last 27 races at Daytona International Speedway (2005 – 2018).

 ·Groundbreaking for Daytona International Speedway was Nov.
 25, 1957.
 The soil underneath the banked corners was dug from the infield of the track and the hole filled with water.
 It is now known as Lake Lloyd.

-·The first NASCAR Sprint Cup Series race at Daytona was a 100-mile qualifying race for the Daytona 500 on Feb.
-20, 1959.
+·The first Monster Energy NASCAR Cup Series race at Daytona was a 100-mile qualifying race for the Daytona 500 on Feb.
+20, 1959 – won by Bob Welborn.

 ·Lights were installed in the spring of 1998.
 However, the July race was delayed until October that year due to thick smoke from wildfires.
 The second Daytona race has been held under the lights ever since.